• Entry type: Person

 In 1967, Beryl became involved in the public school system herself: ‘Our kids were experiencing racism in the schools, coming from the mission’, she says, ‘and they needed someone in there, a role model.
 So I went and asked the principal if I could go in and talk to these kids about racism and being different and all this type of thing.
 He said “Beryl, if you’ve got anything to pass onto the kids, you go and do it”.’
 Beryl’s lessons in Aboriginal culture and respect were extremely effective and she continued her work in schools for forty years.
 In 1975, in the wake of increased government funding for Aboriginal committees, she travelled to Sydney with $15 in her pocket to register the Ngiyaempaa Housing Company on behalf of her community.
 From 1983, Beryl was running Aboriginal Culture Camps for teachers and students to continue her program of education and consciousness-raising.
 She remembers, ‘I was very shy in the beginning, but I knew that Dad’s spirit was behind me, and Mum’s’.
 Having erected a borrowed tent at the old Menindee Mission and taken donations of onions and potatoes to help feed camp attendees, Beryl was surprised to welcome 200 people from surrounding communities.
 Recreational games, Aboriginal dance and traditional cooking bonded the group: ‘I thought, gee this is good, they’re hungry for their culture’.
 The camps continue to this day with school groups, university classes and, more recently, public servants from the Department of Education and Training.

 Beryl’s first husband passed away in the early 1980s and she remarried in 1984.
-At nearly seventy years of age she was asked to join the National Parks and Wildlife Advisory Council and the Western Lands Advisory Council, and she has had a strong involvement with the New South Wales Reconciliation Council.
-For decades of service, Beryl has received a swathe of awards including the New South Wales Heritage Award, a meritorious award from the Minister of Education, and a Centenary of Federation award for community service.
+At nearly seventy years of age she was asked to join the National Parks and Wildlife Advisory Council and the Western Lands Advisory Council, and she had a strong involvement with the New South Wales Reconciliation Council.
+For decades of service, Beryl received a swathe of awards including the New South Wales Heritage Award, a meritorious award from the Minister of Education, and a Centenary of Federation award for community service.
 She recited two traditional stories – about the wagtail and the echidna (Thikapilla) – for Aboriginal Nations’ animated production, The Dreaming.

 Read